jens-limbach/SSv2-custom-sample-object/README.md

 ```
 ## Deployment

-13. Enter in your terminal
+13. Let's deploy our application now to Cloud Foundry.
+Enter in your terminal:

 ```npm install @sap-cloud-sdk/http-client @sap-cloud-sdk/resilience -save```